 After having stood his watch, it was Umberham’s turn to warm himself inside the cabin before relieving Adamson at the Helm.
 As Gus made his way forward, a heavy swell struck the boat, pitching him into the cabin’s door and then overboard.
 Hearing the noise, the other men quickly discovered what had happened and turned the boat around to search for their friend.
 After spending an hour circling and occasionally killing the engine to listen for any sign of their friend, the heartbroken trio returned to Algoma and trudged up the hill to break the news to Umberham’s family.

 On April 10, 1910, an electrically operated siren fog signal was established in the wooden tower on the pier.
-The engine for generating the electricity was supplied by Fairbanks, Morse, & Co. of Chicago, and the siren sounded a ten-second-blast followed by ten seconds of silence when needed.
+The engine for generating the electricity was supplied by Fairbanks, Morse, & Co. of Chicago, and the siren sounded a ten-second blast followed by ten seconds of silence when needed.
 Just days after the fog signal was put into operation, Louis Braemer was hired as the station’s first assistant keeper.
-Not wanting to leave Algoma, Braemer never applied for a promotion and served as an assistant at Algoma for twenty-nine years.
+Not wanting to leave Algoma, Braemer never applied for a promotion and served as an assistant at Algoma for at least thirty years.

 According to the Great Lakes Pilot for 1921, the front light was still fixed red and shown from a red post.
 The rear light was also still fixed red, but it was now displayed from a “red square pyramidal tower,” indicating the wooden tower was painted red sometime before 1921.